lf-edge/ekuiper/docs/en_US/restapi/plugins.md

 ## Get the available plugins

-According to the configuration `pluginHosts` in file `etc/kuiper.yaml` ,  it returns the plugins list that can be installed at local run Kuiper instance.
+According to the configuration `pluginHosts` in file `etc/kuiper.yaml` ,  it returns the plugins list that can be installed at local run eKuiper instance.
 By default, it get the list from `https://packages.emqx.io` .

 ```
 GET http://localhost:9081/plugins/sources/prebuild